 - A 16bit JPG or PNG file

-After your logo has been saved and sized, you’ll upload it to your store settings by going to Settings > Integration > Stores & Orders > Edit Store Settings > Branding.
+After you’ve saved and sized your logo, upload it to your store settings by going to Settings > Integration > Stores & Orders > Edit Store Settings > Branding.

 Next, you’ll select the USPS logo option for your labels in your Settings > Label Sizes & Printing Options > Labels.
 Select the Logo option under Domestic USPS Label Options.